Información Legal: Hawái

 Step 2: Fill out the petition.

 Carefully fill out the petition.
 On the petition you will be the petitioner and the harasser will be the respondent.
-Write about the most recent incidents of harassment, using descriptive language (words like “slapping,” “hitting,” “grabbing,” “choking,” “threatening,” etc.) that fits your situation.
+Write about the most recent incidents of harassment, using descriptive language, such as “slapping,” “hitting,” “grabbing,” “choking,” “threatening,” etc., that fits your situation.
 If you recall the specific language used in threats to you, you may want to include that language in the petition.
 Include details and dates, if possible.
 Be specific.

 If you need assistance filling out the forms, you may be able to ask the clerk for help.
-You will find links to the forms you will need at our HI Download Court Forms page or from the courthouse in your area.
-To find your courthouse, go to the HI Courthouse Locations page.
+You will find links to the forms you will need at our Hawaii Download Court Forms page or from the courthouse in your area.
+To find your courthouse, go to the Hawaii Courthouse Locations page.